vmware-tanzu/velero/site/content/docs/main/migration-case.md

 ## Migrating Workloads Across Different Kubernetes Versions

-Migration across clusters that are not running the same version of Kubernetes is possible with Velero.
-For more information, look at the [EnableAPIGroupVersions](enable-api-group-versions-feature.md) feature.
+Migration across clusters that are not running the same version of Kubernetes might be possible, but some factors need to be considered: compatibility of API groups between clusters for each custom resource, and if a Kubernetes version upgrade breaks the compatibility of core/native API groups.
+For more information about API group versions, please see [EnableAPIGroupVersions](enable-api-group-versions-feature.md).

 [1]: how-velero-works.md#set-a-backup-to-expire
 [2]: restic.md